sbohmann/photobackup-server/README.md

 ## Installation - Docker

-Make sure that you have backup grade storage
+Make sure that you have a backup grade storage.

 Install docker on your system.